zuzannarec/web_scraper/README.md

 # Build project using 4 jobs (using multiple jobs is optional)
 cabal install -j4 -w <path_to_ghc-7.8.4_compiler>

-# Run on one thread in cabal sandbox (unrecommended when program is compiled for multi-threads):
+# Run on one thread in cabal sandbox:
 time .cabal-sandbox/bin/web-scraper "<website_address>" "<path_to_folder_for_downloaded_images>"

 # Run in parallel on 4 threads in cabal sandbox: